MIllhouse36/hourlyScheduler/README.md

 ## Usage
 To use this hourly scheduler is first navigate to [the site](https://millhouse36.github.io/hourlyScheduler/).
 Next, click on the textarea of the time you would like to save a note for, type in your note, hit save, and now your not is saved. if you would like to delete a note there is also a clear button to clear any note for a specific time.
 There is also restriction set up so users will not be able to make a note on an hour that has already passed.

-## Contributing to Budget-tracker
+## Contributing to Hourly-scheduler
-To contribute to Budget-tracker , follow these steps:
+To contribute to Hourly-scheduler , follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b Hourly-scheduler `.